 Question: Can I identify differentially expressed genes between cells in two different clonotypes?

-Start by opening your .cloupe file in Loupe Cell Browser and importing your
+.cloupe file in Loupe Cell Browser and importing your

-A new window will open that asks you to import a file containing V(D)J clonotypes.
-Click "Click here" to upload the .vloupe file for this sample:
+A pop-up window asks you to import a file containing the V(D)J clonotypes.
+Click the "Click here" hyperlink to upload your

 Now you should see the clonotypes identified by Cell Ranger V(D)J in the right panel.
 Colored in blue in the t-SNE view are the cells that Cell Ranger V(D)J identified as cells based on TCRs/BCRs:

 Right click your clonotype of interest in the right panel.
-Then click "Assign to Category" to create a separate category of cells that express this clonotype:
+Then click Assign to Category to create a separate category of cells that express this clonotype:

-Here we called the category "Clonotypes" and named the cluster "clonotype1":
+Here we named the category Clonotypes and named the cluster clonotype1:

 Follow the same procedure to create another cluster with another clonotype.
 Use the same "Clonoypes" category and give the cluster a unique name.
-Here we called it "clonotype2":
+Here we called it clonotype2:

 Now we can identify genes that are differentially expressed between our two clonotype clusters.

-Switch from the "V(D)J Clonotypes" view to the "Categories" view.
-Select our new "Clonotypes" category and select our two new clusters as shown below:
+Switch from the V(D)J Clonotypes view to the Categories view.
+Select our new Clonotypes category and select our two new clusters as shown below:

-Click on the "Significant Genes" button at bottom right of the screen, and then on "Locally distinguishing":
+Click on the Significant Genes button at the bottom right of the screen, and then on Locally distinguishing: